 - powdered sugar

-- cream or milk, is using milk it should be 2% or whole.
+- cream or milk, if using milk it should be 2% or whole milk and not skim.

 See recipe card for quantities.

 1. Preheat oven to 350*F. In a mixing bowl with a hand mixer or the bowl of stand mixer, cream together the butter and sugar.
 Beat on high for 2 minutes.